clocktower-protocol/clocktower-docs/docs/whitepaper/v3_whitepaper.md

 An important distinction between two and multi-party systems is the potential for collusion in the latter case.
 As previously mentioned, the Clocktower system requires a three-party incentivised polling system for its decentralized recurrent payments.
 While not immediately apparent, the permissionless nature of Clocktower creates gameable edge-cases when a user could play two roles at the same time, and potentially extract value from the third party.

 The most immediate question of the system's operation is: who pays the fees for the Caller?
-One might initially think that the provider should pay a portion of their earnings for this purpose.
-This seems simpler since there is only one provider and they are the one's receiving all the funds for a given subscription.
+One might initially think that the Provider should pay a portion of their earnings for this purpose.
+This seems simpler since there is only one Provider and they are the one's receiving all the funds for a given subscription.
 However, if the Subscriber and Caller are the same entity while the Provider pays the fee, the Subscriber could sign up for a subscription and but not fund their account.
 When the transaction fails the fee would still be extracted from the Provider and paid to the Caller (who is the Subscriber in this case.)
-If the fee is higher than the gas costs of signing up for the subscription, then the malicious Subscriber now has a method of extracting tokens from the provider.
+If the fee is higher than the gas costs of signing up for the subscription, then the malicious Subscriber now has a method of extracting tokens from the Provider.

 #### Solution: Dynamic Refunding